-One of the easiest ways to make your photos more appealing is to follow the “rule of thirds” for composition.
+One of the easiest ways to make your photos more appealing is to follow the rule of thirds for composition.
 Now that you know how to change your focal point that won’t be a problem.

-One thing I have found very interesting after learning this rule is that television and movies use this rule as well.
+One thing I have found very interesting after learning the rule of thirds is that television and movies use this rule as well.
 I mean, of course that makes sense, since it is all a form of photography.
 Have you ever noticed that when you are watching a show and they are showing a conversation between two people but only one person is on the screen at a time, they are in the right or left third??
 Very interesting.